KosinskiLab/mosaic/docs/tutorial/data/special.rst

 .. tip::

-  Duplicating a trajectory object will not create a new trajectory but rather an representing the current time point.
+  Duplicating a trajectory object will not create a new trajectory but rather an object representing the current time point.